 Top 5 Freelancing Sites for Developers🔗

 The gig economy or contract-based work is booming.
 It is known to grow every time the economy takes a downturn.
 The 2008 global financial crisis was one such period when millions of people, having lost their jobs, turned to gig economy.
 The Covid-19 pandemic made a similar impact on the labor market in 2020: According to a report by the International Labor Organization (ILO), total number of jobs declined by 114 million in 2020 compared to its level in 2019.
 In addition to millions of people who lost their jobs during the pandemic and turned to the gig economy to somehow make a living, some more fortunate people had the chance to make this shift of their own accord, not willing to spend their lives in office buildings and choosing to try their luck in the freelance market.

 In the software business, it was the demand-side rather than the supply-side dynamics that helped freelancing grow.
 On the demand side, digital transformation in the enterprise segment put a premium on developer skills, which drove up the salaries of talented developers and put them out of reach for startups and SMBs.
 Freelancing websites gave these businesses a chance to employ developers at more affordable prices and stay competitive at the same time.
-Hiring developers can be prohibitively expensive for startups and SMBs in high-income countries, but a developer from a country like Ukraine or India working remotely can get the job done for a much lower rate.
+Hiring developers can be prohibitively expensive for startups and SMBs in high-income countries, but a developer from Latin America, Ukraine, or India working remotely can get the job done for a much lower rate.
 Here’s a brief look at how these online marketplaces compare: